ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 afterthat, i used method of crud to get item from db,list of category,add objects,and remove objects....

 i updated my Repository.cs in my assignment......

+12:54

+inside repository i created categoryrepository.cs and ICategoryRepository and i modify the categoryRepository.cs by using statement also i modify ICatgory repository interface and review it for errors and impltement CategoryRepository.cs updated. and completed modifications..and fix the bugs  and commits to github..